magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

     bl    kernel_main
 ```

+{xzl: need a figure}

-After cleaning the `.bss` section, we initialize the stack pointer and pass execution to the `kernel_main` function.
-The Raspberry Pi loads the kernel at address 0; that's why the initial stack pointer can be set to any location high enough so that stack will not override the kernel image when it grows sufficiently large. `LOW_MEMORY` is defined in [mm.h](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson01/include/mm.h) and is equal to 4MB.
+After cleaning the `.bss` section, the kernel initializes the stack pointer and pass execution to the `kernel_main` function.
+The Rpi3 loads the kernel at address 0 (QEMU loads at 0x80000); that's why the initial stack pointer can be set to any location high enough so that stack will not override the kernel image when it grows sufficiently large. `LOW_MEMORY` is defined in [mm.h](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson01/include/mm.h) and is equal to 4MB.
 Our kernel's stack won't grow very large and the image itself is tiny, so `4MB` is more than enough for us.

+**Some ARM64 instructions used**

 For those of you who are not familiar with ARM assembler syntax, let me quickly summarize the instructions that we have used: